desmax74/jetty-openshift-java8/README.md

 Even though OpenShift doesn't support java8 for this moment, this tools can help to use java8 with jetty in DIY cartridge

 This is improved version of forked jetty-openshift-quickstart project.
-In this project was added jdk8 installation and running maven and jetty using this java.
+In this project was added jdk8 installation and configured maven and jetty using custom java path.

 ## Installation